-Construction will begin in May 2019 on transit improvements to Guadalupe Street and Lavaca Street.
+Construction began in May 2019 on transit improvements to Guadalupe Street and Lavaca Street.
 Austin Transportation Department, Capital Metro and the Corridor Program Office are collaborating to improve one of the highest-volume passenger corridors in the Capital Metro system, and buses began using the bus-only contraflow lane on August 18, 2019.
 The improvements include:

 - a new full traffic signal at Lavaca Street and 18th Street, including a bus-only signal phase